 Natural Balance limited ingredient foods contain no grains, and just a few high quality ingredients to make it easier to eliminate allergens from your dog’s diet.
 This premium dog food will work wonders for many dogs.

-Royal Canin Hypoallergenic is highly recommended by veterinarians for dogs with allergies.
+Royal Canin HP is highly recommended by veterinarians for dogs with allergies.

 It contains hydrolyzed proteins that won’t trigger an autoimmune response, where the proteins are already broken down into amino acids so will not affect your dog's digestive system as might happen with more complex proteins.